 (Thu-Fri) 6:15pm, 7:30, 8:45; (Sat-Sun) 5pm, 6:30, 8

 Performances starring Jim Keyes:

 Visit and explore ‘Sunnyside’, the home of Washington Irving.
 Sunnyside, Home of the ‘Legend’ includes a tour and family-friendly activities such as Halloween-themed art activities, a literature-themed scavenger hunt, historic games, a spooky photo op, and a shadow puppet performance.

 Pairing “Sunnyside, Home of the ‘Legend'” with the Great Jack O’Lantern Blaze is the best option for families with younger children.
 Leave yourself time in between to get something to eat, but leave room for snacks at the Blaze.

 When: September 28-29; October 5-6; 12-14; 19-20; 26-27; November 2- 3.
 Price: Online tickets are $16 for adults, $12 for seniors/students, $8 for children 3-17, and free for those under 3 and Historic Hudson Valley members.

 The Unsilent Picture

-Tickets are $18 each.
+Price: Tickets are $15 for adults, $10 for children.
 There is a $5 discount per ticket for members.